kristopolous/DRR/README.md

-# indycast.net

-Current version is v0.3-Caladrius from July 13, 2015.
-Git pull it and please test.
+# Podcasting the World's Independent Radio.

-[Indycast](http://indycast.net) is a DVR for independent radio.
+This is the source code for [Indycast](http://indycast.net), a DVR for independent radio.

-You can use it to transform a broadcast into a podcast for later listening.
+It's built so you can subscribe to your favorite shows and listen on your time, not airtime.

 Stations are supported through the generosity of a volunteer network of servers around the world.